 Crypto mining in Sweden

-Sweden, a country with a developed economy, high standard of living and stable political system, attracts the attention of investors and entrepreneurs from all over the world.
-Unsurprisingly, it has become one of the attractive locations for cryptocurrency mining, thanks to its availability of clean energy, cold climate that reduces equipment cooling costs, and progressive legislation.
+The developed economy, high standard of living, and stable political system of Sweden attract a lot of attention from investors and entrepreneurs all over the world.
+It isn’t surprising that Sweden has become one of the attractive locations for cryptocurrency mining due to clean energy, a cold climate that reduces the cost for the equipment cooling, and progressive legislation.

-In Sweden, cryptocurrency mining is regarded as a commercial activity and as a consequence, income from mining is taxable.
-The tax rate depends on the form of business organisation.
-For example, individual entrepreneurs are subject to the individual income tax rate, while legal entities pay corporate tax.
-It is important to note that all expenses related to cryptocurrency mining, such as electricity and amortisation of equipment, can be taken into account when calculating the tax base.
+In Sweden, cryptocurrencies are regarded as a business activity.
+Any income resulting from mining is thus characterized as taxable.
+The applicable tax rate depends upon the form of the business organisation.
+For example, individual entrepreneurs have to pay an individual income tax rate, and a legal entity must pay a corporate tax.
+The important thing to remember is that all expenditure on mining, such as the cost of electricity and amortization of the equipment, might be included in the tax base.

 Frequently asked questions